btjimerson/ashtabula/README.md

 ### Kubernetes

-These microservices can be run in Kubernetes.
-There is a Helm chart available to install the e-commerce demo.
+There is a Helm chart available to install the application.
 Instructions for using the Helm chart are available [here](https://btjimerson.github.io/btjimerson-charts/).

 The orders project uses the Stripe API to process credit cards.
 You will need to create a free developer account at the [Stripe Developer Dashboard](https://dashboard.stripe.com/register).
 Once you have your Stripe API key, override the `payments.stripeApiKey` value in the Helm chart.
 Make sure you Base64 encode your key in the value:
 ```bash
 echo 'my-key' | base64
 ```
-If you want to use the embedded H2 databases override the value `global.activeProfiles` and set it to something other than `yugabyte`.
+If you want to use the embedded H2 databases override the value `global.activeProfiles` and set it to be blank (or something other than `yugabyte` or `local`).
 If you want to use a Yugabyte database, override the following values with the Yugabyte information:
  * `global.activeProfiles=yugabyte`
  * `catalog.yugabyteUrl`
  * `catalog.yugabyteUser`